eth-sri/unified-watermarking/README.md

 # A Unified Framework for LLM Watermarks

 This repository provides a unified framework for LLM watermarking.
 It supports existing schemes and makes it straightforward to implement new ones.

+For more details, check out our paper [A Unified Framework for LLM Watermarks](https://arxiv.org/abs/2602.06754).

 ## Installation